Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Thermodynamics and weak cosmic censorship conjecture in the extended phase space

-Since the formula of $dS$ in \eqref{pvds} consists of a bunch of parameters, for simplicity and without loss of generality, we will impose $p^r_h = 1, \theta = 0, dl = 0.01, l = 1$ in this subsection in order to see the effects of $da, a$ and $r_h$ to the variation of the entropy.
-Of course one can also set other parameters, but the general conclusions will be similar.
-In Fig.\ref{threedplot} we show the 3-dimensional plots for the $dS$ vs. $da$ and $r_h$ while fixing various $a$'s.
+Since Eq.\eqref{pvds} consists of a bunch of parameters, for simplicity and without loss of generality, we will impose $p^r_h = 1, \theta = 0, dl = 0.01, l = 1$ in this subsection in order to see the effects of $da, a$ and $r_h$ to the variation of the entropy.
+Of course one can also set other parameters, but the general conclusions would not be changed.
+In Fig.\ref{threedplot} we show the 3-dimensional plots for the $dS$ in the coordinates of $da$ and $r_h$ while fixing various $a$'s.
 We see that $dS$ will be positive or negative for different parameter regimes.
-For instance of $a\equiv0.7$ and $r_h=20$ (the right panel of top row of Fig.\ref{threedplot}), there exists a critical value of $da$ such that $dS>0$ if $da<0.0067$ and $dS>0$ if $da>0.0067$.
+For instance of $a\equiv0.7$ and $r_h=20$ (the right panel of top row of Fig.\ref{threedplot}, there exists a critical value of $da$ such that $dS>0$ if $da<0.0067$ and $dS>0$ if $da>0.0067$.
 In fact, the critical values of $da$ and $r_h$ that will render $dS=0$ can be easily obtained from Eq.\eqref{pvds} as,

 As $a$ is small, for example $a\equiv0.1$ (left panel of bottom row of Fig.\ref{threedplot}), $dS>0$ if $r_h<8$ whatever $da$ is.
 This means the second law of thermodynamics will always be satisfied if the black hole is near-extremal (with smaller $r_h$) independent of $da$.
 In the opposite limit, i.e., $r_h>8$, the second law of thermodynamics will be violated.
 Therefore, in the extended phase space, the second law of thermodynamics may be valid or violated, depending on the values of parameters $a, da$ and $r_h$ (given that we have fixed the values of $p^r_h, \theta, dl$ and $l$), which is different from that in the normal phase space.